AnshdeepSachdeva/nowhere-in-void/README.md

 For the best performance, it is recommended to use the latest version of your preferred web browser.

 ## About the Author
 **My name is Anshdeep Singh** and I'm the developer behind this game.
 I am 12th-grade student.
-I developed this game during 2023 summer holidays to explore game development and further enhance my coding skills.
+I developed this game during 2023 Summer Holidays to explore game development and further enhance my coding skills.

 This was a wonderful learning opportunity for me to familiarize myself with new techniques and technologies.
 It was my first experience of conceptualizing and building a game from scratch.